cpbotha/cpbotha.github.io/content/posts/2002-07-24-laptop-causes-labour-of-love.md

   - nerd

 ---
-I&#8217;ve [ported][1] the XFree86 Synaptics touchpad driver to GPM.
+I’ve [ported][1] the XFree86 Synaptics touchpad driver to GPM.

-I&#8217;ve spent too many hours trying to diagnose the VT switch bug and finally [fixed][2] it with the help of Michel Daenzer.
+I’ve spent too many hours trying to diagnose the VT switch bug and finally [fixed][2] it with the help of Michel Daenzer.

-Now I&#8217;m trying to get the Radeon to survive a suspend-to-disk and resume whilst in DRI mode.
-I can suspend and resume (with swsusp) out of X successfully if I&#8217;m not using DRI.
-With DRI I resume into a frozen X. I would really like to be able to suspend with DRI, as I do &#8220;3d thingies&#8221; often.
-At the moment I&#8217;m scratching in the Radeon kernel DRM to see what can be done.
-As always, I&#8217;ll keep you posted.
+Now I’m trying to get the Radeon to survive a suspend-to-disk and resume whilst in DRI mode.
+I can suspend and resume (with swsusp) out of X successfully if I’m not using DRI.
+With DRI I resume into a frozen X. I would really like to be able to suspend with DRI, as I do “3d thingies” often.
+At the moment I’m scratching in the Radeon kernel DRM to see what can be done.
+As always, I’ll keep you posted.

  [1]: http://cpbotha.net/gpm_wmode_alt.html
  [2]: http://sourceforge.net/mailarchive/message.php?msg_id=1862068